ETF Arbitrage on NSE: How Premium-Discount Spreads Form — An Educational Walkthrough

 ETF prices on NSE diverge from their iNAV during volatility, fund flows, and basket-mismatch episodes.
 The mechanics, the constraints, and the retail-accessible variant of the institutional arbitrage trade.

 Exchange-traded funds on NSE trade at a market price that should equal the indicative net asset value (iNAV) of the underlying basket.
 In practice, the market price diverges from iNAV in predictable ways — small in normal markets, large during volatility events, fund-flow shocks, or basket-mismatch episodes.
 Authorised participants close these gaps for a fee; the institutional arbitrage trade is well understood.
-A simplified retail variant exists for traders who understand the constraints.

 Why ETFs trade at a premium or discount